 The IHNC-Lake Borgne Surge Barrier is the largest design-build civil works project in the history of the Corps.
 The concrete barrier wall stretches for 1.8 miles across the Mississippi River Gulf Outlet and the Golden Triangle Marsh.

 The structure also consists of a bypass barge gate and a flood control sector gate (each 150 feet wide) at the GIWW and a 56-foot-wide vertical lift gate at Bayou Bienvenue.
 The surge barrier has floodwall tie-ins to the New Orleans East risk reduction system on the north end and the St. Bernard risk reduction system on the south end.
 The entire structure is at an elevation of 25 and 26 feet above sea level.

-The IHNC Surge Barrier is a major feature of the Hurricane & Storm Damage Risk Reduction System that will reduce the risk associated with a storm surge that has a one percent chance of occurring in any given year, or a 100-year storm surge, for some of the areas hardest hit by Hurricane Katrina, including New Orleans East, metro New Orleans, Gentilly, the Ninth Ward and St. Bernard Parish.
-The total construction value for the IHNC-Lake Borgne Surge Barrier is an estimated $1.1 billion.
-The 1.8-milelong Inner Harbor Navigation Canal (IHNC)-Lake Borgne Surge Barrier, works in tandem with the Seabrook Floodgate Complex.
+The project reduces the risks associated with a storm surge that has a one percent chance of occurring in any given year, or a 100-year storm surge, for some of the areas hardest hit by Hurricane Katrina, including New Orleans East, metro New Orleans, Gentilly, the Ninth Ward and St. Bernard Parish.